3a7/combo-editor/README.md

 # combo-editor
-Combo Editor v1 edits your combo lists :)
+Combo Editor v1 edits your combo lists and scrapes or removes certain credentails in a E:P or U:P combo-list, IP's list, Phone Numbers or Passwords

 تحديث 18/12/2021
-Updated 18/12/2021
+Updated

 Add me on Instagram
 https://www.instagram.com/a7.acc/